 Bottom line?
 We just don't know enough yet to state definitively how the bacteria in live, fermented foods can produce benefit to the immune system; we just know that to a degree they do.

-So how do the endospore bacillus function differently?
+So how do the spore bacillus function differently?

-An endospore bacillus is a family of bacteria that has naturally evolved over time to be particularly hardy by developing a shell.
-This outside endospore not only protects it against extremes like moisture and dehydration, heat and cold, and the harsh acids of the bile and stomach, but also enables it to naturally survive in environments that are both oxygen-rich, like air, as well as anaerobic, like the human intestines.
+Spore bacillus is a family of bacteria that has naturally evolved over time to be particularly hardy by developing a shell.
+This outside spore not only protects it against extremes like moisture and dehydration, heat and cold, and the harsh acids of the bile and stomach, but also enables it to naturally survive in environments that are both oxygen-rich, like air, as well as anaerobic, like the human intestines.

-This allows the endospore bacillus to safely exist in our external environment for eons, literally just waiting for the chance to be inhaled, drunk or consumed by a human.
-And once it reaches the small intestines, the shell falls away so the bacteria actually remains in your gut, actively reproducing.
+This allows the gut commensal spore bacillus to safely exist in our external environment for eons in their inactive spore form, literally just waiting for the chance to be inhaled, drunk or consumed by, oh, say… a human.

-I learned this by getting exposed to a new probiotic that has only recently launched here in the U.S. Ten years in the making, this is the first endospore-based probiotic to be sold at the retail level in this country that has been shown to arrive 100% alive in the intestines, actively colonize the gut, and produce antioxidants.
+I learned this by getting exposed to a new probiotic that has only recently launched here in the U.S. Ten years in the making, this is the first 100% gut commensal spore probiotic to be sold at the retail level in this country.
+It has been shown in third party gastric survivability testing to arrive 100% alive in the intestines, actively colonize the gut, and produce antioxidants.

 There are now 5 questions I ask when choosing a probiotic.

-Clinical studies show that spore-based bacteria (Bacillus indicus HU36, Bacillus coagulans, Bacillus clausii, Bacillus subtilis HU58) have a 100% survival rate.
+Clinical studies show that Just Thrive's spore-based bacteria (Bacillus indicus HU36, Bacillus coagulans, Bacillus clausii, Bacillus subtilis HU58) have a 100% survival rate.

 LESS THAN .01%